Last Updated: March 2026Verified by Human Rails Experts

 Journey to Zermatt (The Matterhorn)

 Interlaken to Zermatt: ~2 hours.
-The final leg from Visp to Zermatt is incredibly scenic.
-Lauterbrunnen station is a great base if you prefer valley views.
+The final leg from Visp is incredibly narrow and scenic.
+No cars allowed in Zermatt!

 6